 “Get them out!”
 Noelani yelled, demented with fury.
 “We are having a private conversation!”

 “There is no such concept in the Extended Cetan world,” said Kōnane, much more calmly than before.
 Too calmly.
-“My name is Ballistic Neon Particle Cloud.
+“My name is, Ballistic Neon Particle Cloud.
 I am a hybrid intelligence between a First Cetan and a node of the ship AI.
 You can call me Balneon.
-I won an auction Kōnane opened eight seconds ago and have consensually taken over her motor functions for the next ten minutes.”
+I won an auction Kōnane opened eight seconds ago and have consensually taken, over, her motor functions for the next ten minutes.”

 “You what?”